-1. Things You Need to Set-up Beginning Balances
+1. Things You Need to Set up Beginning Balances in QuickBooks Desktop

 - Last date’s balance sheet, before the QuickBooks start date

-- Accounts Receivable, copy of every individual invoice which remain outstanding as per your QuickBooks, start date or else the detailed information of the due date, items and customer
+- Accounts Receivable, copy of every individual invoice which remains outstanding as per your QuickBooks, start date, or else the detailed information of the due date, items, and customer

 2. Stepwise Guide

-- If Balance sheet is with you then ensure that it is updated properly, so that it can be same as the tax return of yours.
+- If the Balance sheet is with you then ensure that it is updated properly so that it can be the same as your tax return of yours.
 You can also make use of the Balance Sheet from the tax return, for the corporations.
-Get the beginning balance entered from the Balance Sheet based upon Accrual, except for the Accounts Payable and Accounts Receivable, in the form of Journal Entry of the last day before the start date of your QuickBooks.
+Get the beginning balance entered from the Balance Sheet based upon Accrual, except for the Accounts Payable and Accounts Receivable, in the form of a Journal Entry of the last day before the start date of your QuickBooks.

 - Make sure every check is entered which doesn’t get clear before the start date of QuickBooks, make use of the check date present in every check register.

-- Ensure that all the outstanding invoices are entered in QuickBooks by making use of terms, dates and item.
+- Ensure that all the outstanding invoices are entered in QuickBooks by making use of terms, dates, and items.

-- Match Balance Sheet which is run by you and get the Balances of Accounts Payable and Accounts Receivable verified on accrual basis in QuickBooks, once the bills and invoices are entered.
-If you notice any discrepancy, ensure that detail entries made by you are correct.
+- Match Balance Sheet which is run by you and get the Balances of Accounts Payable and Accounts Receivable verified on an accrual basis in QuickBooks, once the bills and invoices are entered.
+If you notice any discrepancy, ensure that detailed entries made by you are correct.

-- Ensure that Balance Sheet of yours is run on Accrual Basis.
-In case you are doing comparisons between Balance Sheet of yours with QuickBooks file, then make sure that both the reports are running on the Accrual Basis.
-In case you have a tax return on the Cash Basis and that Balance Sheet is used by you then you won’t have Accounts Receivable or Payable on the tax return of yours.
-If this is the case, then carefully enter the outstanding bills and invoices and then double check the work.
+- Ensure that your Balance Sheet of yours is run on Accrual Basis.
+In case you are doing comparisons between your Balance Sheet of yours with the QuickBooks file, then make sure that both the reports are running on the Accrual Basis.
+In case you have a tax return on the Cash Basis and that Balance Sheet is used by you then you won’t have Accounts Receivable or Payable on your tax return of yours.
+If this is the case, then carefully enter the outstanding bills and invoices and then double-check the work.

 - Get the account opened for which you are willing to enter the opening balance.
-Go to List menu in QuickBooks and then select the Chart of Accounts after that choose the account on which you have to work.
+Go to the List menu in QuickBooks and then select the Chart of Accounts after that choose the account on which you have to work.
 By doing this, a new account’s register will open up.
-If you are not having the register already for the account, then tap on Create New Register and then add a name of the account
+If you are not having registered already for the account, then tap on Create New Register and then add the name of the account

 - Make sure that the balance is checked at least twice before you enter it.
-Carefully check ending balance for calendar year or fiscal year and get the outstanding checks deducted
+Carefully check the ending balance for a calendar year or fiscal year and get the outstanding checks deducted

 - Then get the start of the fiscal year or calendar year entered.
-Date when you are working on it, will be taken by default.
-You should change the date to the beginning of fiscal or calendar year of your company
+The date when you are working on it will be taken by default.
+You should change the date to the beginning of the fiscal or calendar year of your company

 - Do not fill the fields of Payee and Number and then move downwards by scrolling your mouse to the Opening Account Balance field